jeffbski/redux-logic/examples/async-rxjs-ajax-proc-options/README.md

   process({ httpClient }) {
     // the delay query param adds arbitrary delay to the response
     // since dispatchReturn is true and successType and failType set
-    // our code becomes very clean, just return the promise return httpClient.getJSON(`http://reqres.in/api/users?delay=${delay}`)
+    // our code becomes very clean, just return the observable return httpClient.getJSON(`http://reqres.in/api/users?delay=${delay}`)
       .map(payload => payload.data); // use data property of payload
   }